Join us for our upcoming events!

 - Scott Farrell on Arms, Armor, and Chivalry in Shakespeare’s Works

-- Gordon Gidlund on Shakespeare During the Civil War
+- Gordon Gidlund on Shakespeare in the Civil War

 - Beth Accomando on Shakespeare in Film